 Planting Bare Rooted (Field Dug) Trees

-In winter there is a larger selection of plant varieties available in bare root form, from small to larger sized trees and shrubs including stock that is not available at other times of the year.
+In winter there is a larger selection of plant varieties available in the bare-root form, from small to larger sized trees and shrubs including stock that is not available at other times of the year.
 The dormant field digging season is the time to get planting in the garden, field dug trees are cheap and easy to transport and plant.

 - Newly planted field dug trees require good drainage.
 (Please ask for our Wet Feet Kills information sheet)

 - Discard packing material.

 - No trimming except for broken roots or branches.

 - Plant trees and shrubs to the correct depth in the ground.